dcao182/dcao182.github.io/index.md

 # Hello World
 My name is Daniel Cao.
 Welcome to my GitHub homepage showcasing my Computer Science projects!

-My github URL is https://github.com/dcao182.

 I graduated in January 2023 with a Bachelor of Science degree in Computer Science from [California State University, Fullerton](http://www.fullerton.edu/) with a 3.64 grade point average.

-In January 2024, I began pursuing a Master of Science in Computer Science at [Georgia Institute of Technology](https://www.gatech.edu/).
+In January 2024, I am enrolled at [Georgia Institute of Technology](https://www.gatech.edu/) for their Master of Science in Computer Science program.

 ## Computer Science Projects
 My GitHub page is http://github.com/dcao182.